thermalogic/RustSEUIF97/README_Python.md

 This package supports **12 distinct input state pairs** for calculating **36 thermodynamic, transport, and derived properties** (see [Properties](#properties)), plus **thermodynamic process functions** for isentropic enthalpy drop and efficiency calculations.

-## Acceleration Methods

-* Loop Tiling: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.

-* Shared-Power Scaling in Derivative-Related Polynomials: By leveraging the mathematical relationship between polynomials and their derivatives, we compute shared power terms only once.
-Subsequent results are derived through exponent scaling, thereby eliminating redundant calculations and significantly improving computational efficiency

 ## What's New in SEUIF97 2

 | Feature                               | 1.*            | 2.*                        |